 Online, GRADED COURSE

-We start with the contextualization of indigenous media within the framework of an anthropology of media.
-In the second unit students are introduced to selected debates about the meaning and relevance of (mass) media for indigenous people and their culture.
-We then discuss ethnographic film making and visual anthropology in the context of indigenous people's changing role from “objects” for ethnographic films to partners in media projects.
-The fourth unit deals with the phenomenon of (post-)colonialism and its political implications for indigenous media.
+We start our seminar with the contextualization of indigenous media within an anthropology of media.
+In the second unit students are introduced to selected debates about the meaning and relevance of (mass) media for indigenous people and their sociocultural lifeworlds.
+We then discuss ethnographic film making and visual anthropology in the context of indigenous people's changing role from “objects” for ethnographic films to partners in (collaborative) media projects.
+The fourth unit deals with (post-)colonialism and decolonization and their implications for indigenous media.
 This discussion leads us to the self-controlled production of indigenous media and its relevance for issues such as (self-)representation, appropriation, control and empowerment.
-Globalization, modernity and related questions of collective indigenous identity construction – “indigeneity” – are the topics of the next unit.
-The following three sessions are closely connected and discuss aspects of identity, community, networking, ownership, activism, empowerment, aesthetics, poetics and popular culture in relation to indigenous media.
-In the final unit students learn about the importance of digital technologies and infrastructures for indigenous people, their activist projects and networking initiatives.
+Globalization, modernity and related questions of collective indigenous identity construction are the topics of the sixth unit.
+The following three sessions are closely connected, discussing aspects of identity, community, networking, ownership, activism, empowerment, aesthetics, poetics and popular culture in relation to indigenous media.
+In the final unit, students learn about the significance of digital technologies and infrastructures for indigenous people.

-Through several case studies students are introduced to the similarities and differences of indigenous media projects throughout the world.
-These case studies take us to different regions, countries and continents: from Nunavut, Canada and the US to the Caribbean to Guatemala, Mexico and Brazil to Nigeria to Myanmar to Australia and back to Finland.
-The seminar's assignments include the reading of selected articles, the watching of films and videos and the discussion of these in essays.
-The online conference tool Adobe Connect is used to present and discuss aspects of texts, films and essays.
+Through several case studies, students are introduced to the similarities and differences of indigenous media projects throughout the world.
+These case studies take us to different regions, countries and continents: from Nunavut, Canada and the United States to the Caribbean, Guatemala, Mexico and Brazil, to Nigeria, Myanmar, Australia and Finland.
+The seminar's assignments include the preparation of an essay at the end of the seminar and short weekly literature and film reviews/critiques as well as an active contribution to discussions during the online sessions, which are organized with the online conference tool Adobe Connect.

 In-house class + online, NON-GRADED